Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Discussion

 \subsection{Information carried by instance-wise uncertainty}

-Our findings demonstrated that deep ensemble uncertainty is not solely explained by the quality of the prediction (IoU\textsubscript{adj}) or distance from the training set (i.e., lesion novelty).
+Our findings demonstrated that deep ensemble uncertainty is not solely explained by the quality of the prediction (IoU\textsubscript{adj}) or distance from the training set (\textit{i.e.}, lesion novelty).
 Instead, various features characterizing the size, shape (surface-to-volume ratio), and location of the lesion with respect to the cortex (GM overlap and various intensity features) were more important in explaining the variability of uncertainty.
-The selected features align with the main factors that hinder the confidence of the annotators, discovered with the feedback from medical experts: small and elongated (subpial) lesions and the distinction between juxtacortical and CL (i.e., cortical involvement).
+These factors align with the main factors reported by expert raters as reducing confidence during CL annotation, providing qualitative triangulation for the clinical plausibility of the findings: small and elongated (subpial) lesions and the distinction between juxtacortical and CL (\textit{i.e.}, cortical involvement).

 This alignment between model uncertainty and annotator uncertainty suggests that deep ensemble uncertainty also encodes aleatoric noise.
-Deep ensemble uncertainty is commonly associated with epistemic uncertainty and, thus, more strongly correlated with model error than other UQ methods \cite{lakshminarayanan_simple_2017, ovadia_can_2019}.
-However, this assumptions stems largely from low-noise tasks.
+Deep ensemble uncertainty is commonly associated with epistemic uncertainty and, thus, more strongly correlated with model error than other UQ methods ~\citep{lakshminarayanan_simple_2017, ovadia_can_2019}.
+However, this assumption stems largely from low-noise tasks.
 In contrast, CL segmentation is inherently noisy.
-Moreover, hidden data biases, such as underrepresentation of certain lesion subtypes (e.g., subpial or small intracortical lesions) \cite{cagol_diagnostic_2024, beck_cortical_2022}, may also contribute to increased uncertainty.
-This interplay of factors raises questions about the separability of the sources of aleatoric and epistemic uncertainty \cite{valdenegro-toro_deeper_2022}.
+Moreover, hidden data biases, such as underrepresentation of certain lesion subtypes (\textit{e.g.}, subpial or small intracortical lesions) ~\citep{cagol_diagnostic_2024, beck_cortical_2022}, may also contribute to increased uncertainty.
+This interplay of factors raises questions about the separability of the sources of aleatoric and epistemic uncertainty ~\citep{valdenegro-toro_deeper_2022}.

 As discussed in Section \ref{select-feature-analysis}, non-linear dependencies are present between uncertainty and selected features with high importance.
 Partially, an unexplained uncertainty should be attributed to the non-linear relationship.
-However, modelling these dependencies requires more data, since random forests explainers did not outperform linear models in goodness of fit, likely due to overfitting in small datasets \cite{hastie_elements_2009}.
-While linear models are pragmatic for limited data, their results require supplementary analysis (e.g., partial dependence plots) to characterize non-linear dependencies.
+However, modelling these dependencies requires more data, since random forest explainers did not outperform linear models in goodness of fit, likely due to overfitting in small datasets ~\citep{hastie_elements_2009}.
+While linear models are pragmatic for limited data, their results require supplementary analysis (\textit{e.g.}, partial dependence plots) to characterize non-linear dependencies.